History of Oxford Peartree services

 The motel itself was called Excelsior Motor Lodge.
 It had a small outdoor swimming pool and a covered, drive-through reception area on the entry road.
 The rooms were arranged in one long row, to allow for parking close by.

 Several changes were made to the services, introducing a carvery, and then the country's first Granary restaurant.
 The hotel became the Oxford Motor Lodge, and the service area was known as Oxford.
 The swimming pool was filled in.

 When Granada purchased Fortes, they were soon forced to sell all of Welcome Break's motorway services - but Peartree was left out of that because it wasn't on a motorway.

 The Welcome Break branding had to be removed.
 Granada moved the Little Chef in to the main building, with a coffee shop, a Granada Shop, game arcade, and a Burger King.
 The old Little Chef was demolished, and the hotel became the Oxford Lodge.

-With the opening of the Peartree park and ride site down the road (which came much later than the earlier trial), and the upgraded roundabout being named 'Peartree Roundabout', the services became known as Oxford Peartree.
+With the opening of the Peartree park and ride site down the road (which came much later than the earlier trial), and the upgraded roundabout being named 'Peartree Roundabout', the facilities became known as Oxford Peartree.
 Some Granada posters called it just "Oxford" as recently as 1996.